The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces

-\begin{proof} Ad~(1): The morphism is a weak equivalence in $\scH_\infty^{p I}$ between cofibrant objects by Proposition~\ref{st:tensor and ev weqs in H^(p/i I)}.
+\begin{proof} Ad~(1): The morphism is a weak equivalence in $\scH^{p I}$ between cofibrant objects by Proposition~\ref{st:tensor and ev weqs in H^(p/i I)}.
 Therefore, the claim follows from Proposition~\ref{st:Re -| S on H^pI}.

-Ad~(2): Let $\cC\scU \to \scY_c$ denote \v{C}ech nerve of the covering $\scU$.
+Ad~(2): Let $\cC\scU \to \scY_c$ denote the \v{C}ech nerve of the open covering $\scU$.
 We view this as a morphism from a simplicial presheaf $\cC\scU$ to a simplicially constant presheaf $\scY_c$.
-Since $\scU$ is a differentiably good open covering, $\cC\scU$ is levelwise a coproduct of representable presheaves on $\Cart$; hence, $\cC\scU$ is cofibrant in $\scH_\infty^p$.
-By construction of the \v{C}ech model structure $\scH_\infty^{p\ell}$, we have that the morphism $\cC\scU \to \scY_c$ is a weak equivalence in $\scH_\infty^{p \ell}$.
-By Corollary~\ref{st:coincidence of model structures}, this is also a weak equivalence in $\scH_\infty^{p I}$.
+Since $\scU$ is a differentiably good open covering, $\cC\scU$ is levelwise a coproduct of representable presheaves on $\Cart$; hence, $\cC\scU$ is cofibrant in $\scH^p$.
+By construction of the \v{C}ech model structure $\scH^{p\ell}$, the morphism $\cC\scU \to \scY_c$ is a weak equivalence in $\scH^{p \ell}$.
+By Corollary~\ref{st:coincidence of model structures}, this is also a weak equivalence in $\scH^{p I}$.
 The result now follows from Proposition~\ref{st:Re -| S on H^pI} and since both $\cC\scU$ and $\scY_c$ are cofibrant. \end{proof}

-We now prove an important property of the model categories $\scH_\infty^{p/i\, I}$ that allows us to detect $I$-local weak equivalences.
+We now prove an important property of the model categories $\scH^{p/i\, I}$ which allows us to detect $I$-local weak equivalences.
 Dugger calls this property \emph{rigidity} in~\cite{Dugger:HoSheaves}.